ImmersiveIran > Travel Guide > Is Iran safe to visit?

 Your safety is our top priority in planning and running your trips.
 The caring team at ImmersiveIran is always ready to go the extra mile to ensure you feel safe and happy throughout your journey.

-Although Iran is generally a safe destination, as with any destination, it’s important to stay informed and follow your common sense.
+Although, generally speaking, Iran is a safe destination, as with any destination, it’s important to stay informed and follow your common sense.

 *